selcukcihan/sasten/README.md

 * This is an app developed using NextJS on [Vercel](https://vercel.com).
 * It's using Amazon DynamoDB as the data store.
 Check out the [CloudFormation template](./aws_cloudformation_template.yaml) for details.
 * The UI components were built using [v0.dev](https://v0.dev).
+* I'm using chatgpt to generate the questions, an example prompt can be found at [questions.md](./questions.md).

 ## Data Models